-Under NSPIRE, public housing units are subject to three types of inspections: annual selfinspections, NSPIRE Inspections (which are used to assess and score the GRHC under the Public Housing Assessment System (PHAS)), and NSPIRE Plus Inspections (which are triggered by poor property conditions).
+Under NSPIRE, public housing units are subject to three types of inspections: annual self-inspections, NSPIRE Inspections (which are used to assess and score the GRHC under the Public Housing Assessment System (PHAS)), and NSPIRE Plus Inspections (which are triggered by poor property conditions).
 HUD regulations also require the GRHC to inspect each public housing dwelling unit prior to move-in, and at move-out, and annually during occupancy.
 In addition, the GRHC may require additional inspections, in accordance with GRHC policy.
 This part contains the GRHC's policies governing inspections by the GRHC and HUD, notification of unit entry, and inspection results repair timelines.
 This section discusses inspections conducted by the GRHC (including annual self-inspections) and inspections conducted by HUD REAC.
-This part describes the GRHC's policies for inspecting dwelling units.

 8-II.B.
-TYPES OF PHA-CONDUCTED INSPECTIONS
+PHA-CONDUCTED INSPECTIONS